karlmiko/Marianopolis2/README.md

-Karl Michel Koerich
+Karl Michel Koerich.
 karlmiko@gmail.com

-Assignments and final project for the discipline of Advanced Programming, Marianopolis College, Winter 2018.
+This repository contains all assignments done by me for the discipline Advanced Programming.
+Marianopolis College, Winter 2018.

-All of these assigments are written by me in Python and cover various concepts of computer science.
+All of these assignments are written by me in Python and cover various concepts of computer science.